asaniczka/Upwork-Job-Scraper/README.md

 **Responsibilities:**

-- Retrieves an authentication token from the Zyte API.
+- Retrieves an authentication token from the Upwork API.
 - Caches the token in the PostgreSQL database via PostgREST.
 - Validates requests to ensure secure access to job-fetching processes.